SAF will organise National Day celebrations only on Aug 9: Ng Eng Hen

 Dr Thum has responded by saying that any notion that he is a traitor is "ridiculous and unfounded".

-He and two other activists who were at the meeting with Dr Mahathir - freelance journalist Kirsten Han and activist Jolovan Wham - have submitted a complaint to Prime Minister Lee Hsien Loong asking him to look into the conduct of Mr Seah and Mr Shanmugam, saying that their public allegations were made without "adequate substantiation or evidence".
+He and two other activists at the meeting with Tun Dr Mahathir - freelance journalist Kirsten Han and activist Jolovan Wham - have submitted a complaint to Prime Minister Lee Hsien Loong, asking him to look into the conduct of Mr Seah and Mr Shanmugam, saying that their public allegations were made without "adequate substantiation or evidence".

 They said it is a "huge stretch to suggest that wishing Singaporeans a 'happy unofficial independence day' is tantamount to expressing an opinion that Singapore is a part of Malaysia today".